SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

-<a href = "https://www.honeycomb.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>Honeycomb</b></a> is an observability tool that aims to provide the visibility needed by engineering teams to troubleshoot problems in distributed systems.
-It is a full-stack cloud-based observability tool with support for events, logs, and traces.
+<a href = "https://www.honeycomb.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>Honeycomb</b></a> is a full-stack, cloud-based observability tool that provides the visibility engineering teams need to troubleshoot problems in distributed systems.

-If your code is not already instrumented, Honeycomb provides an automatic instrumentation agent called Honeycomb beelines, which can instrument your code.
+If your code is not instrumented, Honeycomb has an automatic instrumentation agent called "Honeycomb Beelines" to take care of that for you.
 It also supports OpenTelemetry for generating instrumentation data.

-Honeycomb offers a free tier of service, and its pro tier starts at $100.
-The pricing is based on data retention and event volume captured.
+Honeycomb offers a free-tier version, and its pro version starts at $130.
+The pricing is based on the amount of data retained and the volume of events captured.

+Some of the key features of Honeycomb are:

+- Quick diagnosis of bottlenecks and performance optimization.
+- Advanced querying capabilities and visualization tools.
+- Full-text search over trace spans and toggles to collapse and expand sections of trace waterfalls.

 <!-- ### Lightstep